Rule 8 for history of philosophy: read the whole text

 This is incidentally another way to avoid anachronism.
 By being more attentive to the goals and project of the whole work, we are less likely to jump to conclusions about one isolated passage and to import anachronistic philosophical concerns into that passage.

-In reply to by John Leake
+In reply to I wonder what you think on by John Leake

 Well, as I mention in the